Mac Mini 2014 Review

 At the back of the Mac, there are a variety of different ports.

-You have a power cable, ethernet port, an HDMI, two Thunderbolt ports, 4 USB 3.0 sockets, an SC card slot and Headphone jacks.
+You have a power port, ethernet port, an HDMI, two Thunderbolt ports, 4 USB 3.0 sockets, an SC card slot and Headphone jacks.

 The bottom model is available from Apple at £479.
 It packs a 1.4GHz i5 processor, 500GB hard drive and 4GB of memory.